HCDE 590–591 Capstone · MindOS

 95% Intrinsic

-Alone in targeting identity-level, values-driven motivation.
+Rewire is alone in targeting identity-level, values-driven motivation.
 Every competitor leans on external reward structures.
-Rewire leans heavily on intrinsic motivation with extrnsic motivators just to get users started.
+Rewire leans heavily on intrinsic motivation, with extrinsic motivators used only to help users get started.

 Intervention Type